Do You Know the Facts Behind Erectile Dysfunction?

 True or False: Having trouble having an erection doesn't always signal ED.

-Men, despite popular belief, can't always have sex.
+Men, despite popular belief, can't have sex at a moment's notice.
 Fatigue, personal problems, anxiety, worry, and other problems can affect a man's ability to have sex.
 In addition, just as with women, some days men are just "not in the mood."
-Believing that men can have sex at any time adds to the pressure of feeling the need to perform.
+Believing that men can have sex at any time adds to the pressure to perform.